fxamacker/ccf_draft/ccf_specs.md

 CBOR is a binary data format specified by [RFC 8949](https://www.rfc-editor.org/info/std94) and designated by IETF as an [Internet Standard](https://www.ietf.org/rfc/std-index.txt) (STD&nbsp;94).

-Design goals of CBOR balances trade-offs, making it useful as a building block for new formats and protocols:
+Design goals of CBOR balances trade-offs, making it useful as a building block for new :

 > The Concise Binary Object Representation (CBOR) is a data format whose design goals include the possibility of extremely small code